Bhoumik2309/Smart-Campus-Waste-Management-System/README.txt

 Key Features:
 Ultrasonic Sensor: Measures the distance from the lid to the trash level to determine if the bin is full or empty.

-OLED/Display Module: Displays the real-time distance value along with messages:
+LCD Display Module: Displays the real-time distance value along with messages:

 "Use the bin" when the bin is available (not full)